paperbenni/paperbenni.github.io/content/posts/niri.md

 1. Press Mod+4
 2. Open an application
 3. Press Mod+1
-4. I want to go go back to the application, so I press Mod+4
+4. I want to go back to the application, so I press Mod+4
 5. Go hunting for the application.
 It turns out to be on workspace 3 because it was empty

 This requires you to constantly mentally keep track of your workspaces, because